How to Choose a Fly Rod

-Yes, here it is.
-If you get lucky, every once in a while, you actually will catch something.
-Unless you're catching fish every cast because you're blessed by Jesus to cast on the right side of the boat, or you're just an amazing fisherman (aka liar) then this reason belongs right here at number 3.
-After you take reasons 1 and 2, then adjust accordingly from here.
-If you're fishing a small mountain stream and you're never going to encounter a fish over 8", then maybe stepping that 3 weight down to a 1 or 2 weight would be a bit more enjoyable.
-On the other hand, if you're targeting bluegill in a farm pond but may encounter a few large bass, then that 3 weight might be a little too light to handle them and you should step up to a 4.
+While fish play a role in choosing your fly rod, they shouldn't influence you as much as the flies and water.
+Unless you're catching fish every cast because you're blessed by Jesus to cast on the right side of the boat, or you're just an amazing fisherman (aka a liar), this reason belongs right here at number three.
+If you're fishing a small mountain stream, you're never going to encounter a fish over 8".
+Consider step a 3-weight rod down to a lower weight to make your experience more enjoyable.
+If you're targeting bluegill in a farm pond but may encounter a few large bass, then that 3 weight might be a little too light to handle them and you should step up to a 4.

 With all this being said, the most important thing in fishing is just enjoying your time on the water.
 Hopefully these tips will help you enjoy it just a bit more.
-If you still have any questions on choosing the best rod feel free to reach out to us at any time.
-You can email me at ryan@risenfly.com
+If you still have any questions on choosing the best rod feel free to reach out to our expert team at Risen Fly at any time.

 Written not so eloquently by: